sarinabloodgood/hiring-engineers/README.md

 * Answer the questions in answers.md
 * Commit as much code and images as you need to support your answers.
 * Submit a pull request.
-* Don't forget to include links to your dashboard(s), even better links and screenshots.
+* Don't forget to include links to your dashboard(s), or, even better, links and screenshots.
 We recommend that you include your screenshots inline with your answers.

 Don’t forget to read the [References](https://github.com/jeremy-lq/hiring-engineers/blob/tech-writer/README.md#references)